 Quicksilver Port Douglas cruise to the very outer edge of Australia’s Great Barrier Reef.
 This is a multi-award-winning tour and offers a fantastic experience for everyone.

 Australia’s Great Barrier Reef is a World Heritage Marine Park.
-This is the largest living thing on the planet and is home to fifteen hundred species of fish, 400 different types of coral and six of the Worlds seven marine turtles.
+This is the most significant living thing on the planet and is home to fifteen hundred species of fish, 400 different types of coral and six of the world’s seven marine turtles.